 Papers under Review

-Scholars increasingly use indirect questioning methods to alleviate social desirability bias and item nonresponse when conducting survey research on sensitive topics.
-This paper develops methods of improving the efficiency of these methods by incorporating outside information.
+Scholars increasingly use indirect questioning techniques to alleviate social desirability bias and item nonresponse when conducting survey research on sensitive topics.
+This paper develops methods of improving the efficiency of these techniques by incorporating outside information.
 We apply the methods to survey experiments conducted after an anti-abortion referendum held in the 2011 Mississippi General Election.

 Work in Progress